sanjeeb-KL/string-random-color/README.md

 # string-random-color
-It's a npm package for generating a color based on input string.
+It's a npm package for generating a color based on input string